Translation & Editing Services

 Bilingual Translation and editing services available for children's books, websites, marketing materials, flyers, business, and educational resources, etc.

-Hi there, below you will see a list of some of my translation projects.
-If you would like to translate your book, marketing materials, website, educational materials, please contact me through here or on my social media channels Facebook or Instagram.
+Hi there, below you will see a list of some of my latest translation projects.
+If you would like to translate your book, marketing materials, website, educational materials, please contact me at email@example.com, and or on my social media channels Facebook or Instagram.

 Daniel y el factor burrito by Kevin Horath